scottalmond/EscapeRoom/resources/DESIGN.md

 	- Implementation: The wall computer will play video with sound as dictated by the narrative.

 - Requirement: The goal of the finale shall be an immersive audio-visual experience that impresses players.
+	- Implementation: Escape rooms are typically designed around the setting of graphic adventure puzzle video games common in the 1980's and into the 1990's.
+Escape rooms often leverage several inter-dependent physical puzzles that take one or two players to solve.
+However, using arcade and platform video games, such as Snake and Crash Bandicoot, as inspiration for the puzzles leads to an experimental multi-person real-time activity that differs from mainstream escape rooms.
 	- Implementation: Music will be played during the Snake game, Hyperspace game, and Credits sequences.
 		- Requirement: Music shall not break the space-themed illusion of the room.
 			- Implementation: Instrumental music will be originally composed that fits the space-theme.
 Music will be designed to serve as a background accompaniment to the main player action, as is done to set ambiance in Hollywood movies.